Effective results on linear dependence for elliptic curves

-\begin{defin}[$x$-pseudolinear dependence] We say that a point $Q \in E(\Q)$ is an \textit{$x$-pseudolinearly dependent point} of $\Gamma$ if $Q \not \in \Gamma$ but it is an $\F_p$-pseudolinearly dependent point of $\Gamma$ for all primes $p\le x$ of good reduction. \end{defin}
+\begin{defin}[$x$-pseudolinear dependence] We say that a point $Q \in E(\Q)$ is an \textit{$x$-pseudolinearly dependent point} with respect to $\Gamma$ if $Q \not \in \Gamma$ but it is an $\F_p$-pseudolinearly dependent point with respect to $\Gamma$ for all primes $p\le x$ of good reduction for $E$. \end{defin}

+We remark that the $x$-pseudolinear dependence trivially holds if there is no prime $p$ of good reduction such that $p\le x$.

-In particular, if $\Gamma$ is generated by a point $P$, we also say that such a point $Q$ is an \textit{$x$-pseudomultiple} of $P$.
-This notion is an elliptic analogue of the notions of $x$-pseudosquares and $x$-pseudopowers over the integers, which dates back to the classical results of Schinzel~\cite{Schin1,SchinS2,SchinS3} and has recently been studied in~\cite{BLSW,BKPS,KPS,PoSh}.
+If $\Gamma=\langle P \rangle$, we call a point $Q$ as in Definition~\ref{def2} an \textit{$x$-pseudomultiple} of $P$.
+This notion is an elliptic curve analogue of the notions of $x$-pseudosquares and $x$-pseudopowers over the integers, which dates back to the classical results of Schinzel~\cite{Schin1,SchinS2,SchinS3} and has recently been studied in~\cite{BLSW,BKPS,KPS,PoSh}.